-During the first quarter of 2013, we determined that the goodwill for our SCCS reporting unit should be tested for impairment between annual tests since an event occurred or circumstances changed that would more likely than not reduce the fair value of our SCCS reporting unit below its carrying amount.
-As a result of our analysis, we recorded goodwill impairment charge during of \$40.7 million.
-None of the goodwill impairment charge was deductible for tax purposes.
-Refer to Note 4 for details of the impairment analysis.
+During the six months ended June 30, 2013, we recorded \$40.7 million for the impairment of goodwill.
+In first quarter of 2013, we determined that the goodwill for our SCCS reporting unit should be tested for impairment between annual tests since an event occurred or circumstances changed that would more likely than not reduce the fair value of our SCCS reporting unit below its carrying amount.
+As a result of our analysis, we recorded a goodwill impairment charge of \$40.7 million in the first quarter of 2013, none of which was deductible for tax purposes.
+Refer to Note 5 for details of the impairment analysis.